-size re.

-frequency
+Size Relative Frequency

-6 0.06
+6 .06

-7 0.13
+7 .13

-8 0.22
+8 .22

-9 0.3
+9 .3

-10 0.26
+10 .26

-11 0.03
+11 .03

-If the world in "unsurprising", volleyball players will wear the socks sized in the same proportions as other athletes, so Ann writes her hypotheses:
+If the world is unsurprising, the players will wear the socks sized in the same proportions as other athletes, so David writes his hypotheses:

-$H_o$ : Volleyball players' sock sizes are distributed just like current production.
+H0: Chargers players' sock sizes are distributed just like current production.

-$H_a$ : Volleyball players' sock sizes are distributed differently.
+H_a: Chargers players' sock sizes are distributed differently.

 Ann's sample has n=97.
-By applying the relative frequencies in the current production mix, she can find out how many players would be "expected" to wear each size if her sample was perfectly representative of the distribution of sizes in current production.
-This would give her a description of what a sample from the population in the null hypothesis would be like.
-It would show what a sample that had a "very good fit" with the distribution of sizes in the population currently being produced would look like.
+By applying the relative frequencies in the current production mix, David can find out how many players would be expected to wear each size if the sample was perfectly representative of the distribution of sizes in current production.
+This would give him a description of what a sample from the population in the null hypothesis would be like.
+It would show what a sample that had a very good fit with the distribution of sizes in the population currently being produced would look like.

-Statisticians know the sampling distribution of a statistic which compares the "expected" frequency of a sample with the actual, or "observed" frequency.
-For a sample with c different classes (the sizes here), this statistic is distributed like $\chi^2$ with c-1 df.
-The $\chi^2$ is computed by the formula:
+Statisticians know the sampling distribution of a statistic that compares the expected frequency of a sample with the actual, or observed, frequency.
+For a sample with c different classes (the sizes here), this statistic is distributed like χ^2 with c-1 df.
+The χ^2 is computed by the formula:

-sample $$\chi^2 = \sum \frac{(O-E)^2}{E}$$
+$$sample \ chi^2 = \sum{((O-E)^2)/E}$$